vanHeemstraSystems/threagile/300/README.md

 **Components**

-> Depicted as 8-sided polygons (octagons) for technical assets, ...
+> Depicted as 8-sided polygons / octagons (e.g. Customer Web Client) or ellipses (e.g. Load Balancer) or database (e.g. Database, Fileserver) for technical assets.

 These refer to the individual systems, applications, or services that process, store, or manage data assets.